 Northumberland County Council provided small grants to 25 small community centres in the area and invested around £90,000 in 3 larger community hubs in Newbiggin, Cramlington and Lynemouth.
 Many of the centres are now being opened as warm hubs and were a huge asset to local residents during the storms of 2021 and 2022.

-An interim evaluation of the programme is available, here and a final evaluation is in progress.
+The Community Hubs Investment Fund Interim Report, an evaluation of the programme is available, and a final evaluation is in progress.

 While this programme is now complete, there may be further funding opportunities for community hubs through the community partnerships initiative within UKSPF.